• Published September 16, 2025

 A bonus to the process: by reframing problems from the stakeholders’ point of view, the team is collectively building awareness, which contributes to emotional intelligence.

-Best Practice #4:
+Best Practice #4: Reinforce Reflection

-Begin or increase efforts to routinely conduct reflection and learning exercises at critical milestones.
 Institute “pauses” to explore the impact of decisions and actions, seek feedback on what is working and isn’t, and develop the insights into actions that ensure the learning is being carried forward.
 In short — create a culture of learning.
-Below is an example of a quick reflection activity to try with a team.
+Below is an example of a quick reflection activity to try with a team:

-Have each person list 2 things that occurred that the collective should continue to do, 2 things that the collective should stop doing, and 2 things that the team needs to start doing in order to improve the collective work.
-Discuss the responses, looking for themes and actions that can be carried forward from the reflection.
+1. Have each person list 2 things that occurred that the collective should continue to do, 2 things that the collective should stop doing, and 2 things that the team needs to start doing in order to improve the collective work.

 Ready to Take the Next Step?

-• Published September 16, 2020
+• Published September 16, 2025

 • 6 Minute Read